RCM Requirements & Application

 RCM Designation form

-If an applicant fails the RCM exam, they are permitted two rewrites.
+- If an applicant fails the RCM exam, they are permitted two rewrites.

-Having obtained the RCM designation, the member must complete 20 Continuing Education points per year and maintain a valid General License issued by CMRAO.
+- Having obtained the RCM designation, the member must complete 20 Continuing Education points per year and maintain a valid General Licence issued by CMRAO.

-Please be advised that the requirements to earn an RCM may change from time to time.
+- The requirements to earn an RCM may change from time to time.
 It is the responsibility of the candidate to check this page, and the RCM Designation Application for the latest requirements.
 The requirements that will apply to a candidate’s RCM Designation application are the ones in force at the time of the submission of the application.